>TOPICS

 The shadow must be taken into account.
 Acceptance of the shadow makes us more self-confident, more authentic […] but also more ordinary.
 7

-A shadow aspect is ‚appropriated‚ when we no longer evaluate this aspect exclusively negatively.
+A shadow aspect is appropriated when we no longer evaluate it exclusively negatively.
 When we acknowledge that it belongs to us.
 With each appropriated, affirmed shadow aspect we become less sensitive.
 Our self-esteem is no longer as much at stake as it is when resentment arises.
 Therefore, when we acknowledge shadow aspects and no longer project them, those energies, that were previously bound in repression, are now released.

 Points of contact